Potassium deficiency in marijuana plants can cause a number of problems. Potassium is helpful in a huge number of your plant’s natural processes.

 - Don’t waste any Precious Bud

-It delivers the nutrient to your plants very effectively.
+It delivers nutrients to your plants very effectively.
 If that’s inaccessible to you, you can also try liquefied kelp, potassium sulfate (wiki), potassium bicarbonate, potassium dihydrogen phosphate, or potassium silicate.
 For a slow-release provider of potassium, try greensand or granite dust.

 Sometimes potassium isn’t being taken in correctly due there being too much calcium or nitrogen.
 You can check your water’s pH and flush out the system, using water with a half-dose of nutrients.
 You can then wait and see if your plant begins to improve.